Beauty & the Beast season 2: Plot

 Vincent was captured by Muirfield, an underground government organization that has been hunting him, in the previous season finale.
-Cat, the woman who he has fallen in love with and who accepts what he has been changed into by Muirfield, will do anything to find him.
+Cat, the woman whom he has fallen in love with and who accepts what he has been changed into by Muirfield, will do anything to find him.
 This season, their love faces more challenges than ever before.

 During the season, Vincent and Cat briefly break up with each other, due to Vincent having changed so much because of Muirfield wiping his memory.
 Cat starts a relationship with Gabe, a previous beast, now turned ally, while Vincent starts to date Tori, a wealthy socialite who has discovered that she is also a Beast.
 Eventually, after regaining his memories and Tori's death during the season, Vincent realizes that he is still in love with Cat and tries to win her back, but she rejects his advances.
 However, slowly she starts to realize that she still loves him and they both get back together near the end of the season.

 However, Gabe does not take the break up very well and starts to become obsessed with hunting down Vincent, by framing him for murder.
 He tries to hide his jealousy by claiming Vincent is dangerous, and he is only trying to protect Cat, while at the same time trying to win her back.
 However, he becomes more dangerous, as he suspends both Cat and Tess from the police force, becomes more ruthless and even goes so far as to kidnapping Cat's sister Heather, who then later learns Vincent's secret.
 However things become much worse after Gabe becomes a Beast again and starts killing those closest to Cat and Vincent.
 A final showdown will come between them finally ending the feud once and for all which could possibly end Vincent's life.